thinkshout/thinkshout/blog/_posts/2017-03-03-thinkshout-at-the-2017-ntc.md

 layout: blog
 body-class: blog-post
 topic: culture
-title: See You at the NTC!
+title: See You at the 17 NTC
 homepage: false
 author: stephanie
 published: true